vaadin-component-factory/vcf-anchor-nav/README.md

 ## Server-side API

 This is the client-side (Polymer 3) web component.
-If you are looking for this web components server-side (Java) API for the Vaadin Platform, it can be found here: https://vaadin.com/directory/component/anchor-nav-for-flow
+If you are looking for the server-side (Java) API for the Vaadin Platform, it can be found here: [Anchor Nav](https://vaadin.com/directory/component/anchor-nav-for-flow)

 ## Vaadin Prime

 This component is available in the Vaadin Prime subscription.
 It is still open source, but you need to have a valid CVAL license in order to use it.
-Read more at: https://vaadin.com/pricing
+Read more at: [Pricing](https://vaadin.com/pricing)

 ## License

 Commercial Vaadin Add-on License version 3 (CVALv3).
-For license terms, see LICENSE.
+For license terms, see: [LICENSE](https://github.com/vaadin-component-factory/vcf-anchor-nav/blob/master/LICENSE)

 Vaadin collects development time usage statistics to improve this product.
-For details and to opt-out, see https://github.com/vaadin/vaadin-usage-statistics.
+For details and to opt-out, see: [Vaadin Usage Statistics](https://github.com/vaadin/vaadin-usage-statistics)